sheikhazad/Deadlock-Multiple-Solutions/README.md

 iv)  If you can't use API/RAII mentioned in iii) above then lock the mutexes in the same order.

 LOCKING GRANULARITY:
+i)  Fine-grained lock:
+    - lock small amount of data
+    - more complexity
+    - more prone to deadlock
+    - achieve more parallel computing i.e. less waiting for mutex ii) Coarse-grained lock:
-i)  Fine-grained lock   - lock small amount of data (More complexity) ii) Coarse-grained lock - lock large amount of data (Less complexity)
+    - lock large amount of data
+    - less complexity
+    - less prone to deadlock
+    - achieve less parallel computing i.e. more waiting for mutex

 ENCLOSED FILES:

 1. DeadLockProducer.cpp - Shows how deadlock is produced